dtettarasar/personal-website/README.md

 - **Mongoose** *(optional)* — ODM to simplify MongoDB model and query management
 - **Docker & Docker Compose** — Containerization and orchestration
 - **Node.js 18+** — JavaScript runtime environment

+---

+## ✨ Features (Work in Progress)

+- 🧑‍💼 **Profile Management** — Define and update your personal information directly from the admin interface.
+- 💼 **Experience & Skills** — Add, edit, and display your professional background and key skills.
+- 🎨 **Portfolio Section** — Showcase your projects and artistic or technical creations (for developers, designers, artists, etc.).
+- 📬 **Contact Form** — Configurable form with customizable sender email and automated reply.
+- ⚙️ **Back Office** — Manage all content (profile, CV, portfolio, contact form) from a secure admin dashboard.
+- 🚀 **SEO-Friendly Architecture (thanks to Nuxt JS)** — Server-side rendering (SSR) for optimized search engine visibility.

+---